tejas-rawal/developer-exercise/README.markdown

 ### YouTube client

 Please, write a ruby api that for now takes a search string and returns 3 relevant search results from YouTube (links to YouTube videos).
+Please do not use any Google API wrapper gems to accopmlish this.

 ### Simplified Blackjack